lelloc/doc-admin/content/communication-notifications/ticket-notifications.rst

 .. warning::

-	 Certain settings are exported as numeric ids and will break when importing to a system where these settings do not appear or reference other named items.
+   Certain settings are exported as numeric IDs and will break when importing to a system where these settings do not appear or reference other named items.

 To import ticket notifications: